Harvey Weinstein rerouted to hospital on way to Rikers Island jail in New York City

-Convicted rapist Harvey Weinstein was rerouted to a New York City hospital Monday night while authorities were transporting him to the jail on Rikers Island.
+Convicted rapist Harvey Weinstein was rerouted to a New York City hospital Monday night as authorities transported him to the jail on Rikers Island.

-A spokesman for Weinstein confirmed to NBC News that the disgraced movie mogul was rerouted to Bellevue Hospital but did not know why.
-A representative for Weinstein said he was taken to the hospital after complaining of chest pains, according to Variety.
+Weinstein's attorney Donna Rotunno said Monday night that Weinstein was at Bellevue Hospital under observation for high blood pressure and heart palpitations.
+It wasn't clear whether he would stay overnight or go on to the infirmary at Rikers Island on Monday night.

 The city Department of Corrections had no comment other than to say Weinstein was remanded and transferred into custody.